-- Easy integration with other apps – Jira easily integrates with other apps, whether they’re from the Atlassian product suite or from other platforms.
-For example, Jira provides great integration techniques for integration with Jira Service Desk, Atlassian’s Portfolio (another reporting tool), Bamboo, Hudson, and many others.
+- Easy integration with other apps – Jira easily integrates with other apps, whether they’re other Atlassian products or platforms outside of the Atlassian ecosystem.
+For example, Jira integrates seamlessly with Jira Service Management, Advanced Roadmaps, Bamboo, Hudson, and many others.
 You simply don’t get this with Redmine.

 - Clean user interface – Redmine looks like you’re dealing with something made in 1980.
-Jira’s layout and functionality are clean, up-to-date and easy to use.
+Jira’s layout and functionalities are clean, modern, and easy to- use.

-- Better workflows – It’s no secret that Redmine’s workflows are terrible.
-Because they’re not particularly customizable, all you can do is choose tasks from start to end.
-In contrast, with Jira you can not only have your tasks from start to end, but you can also flow in other actions and requirements for different types of transitions.
-In addition, Jira is also very customizable on a per-project basis; Redmine is not.
+- Better workflows – It’s no secret that Redmine’s workflows are inflexible.
+Because they’re not particularly customizable, you can only select tasks from start to end.
+With Jira, you not only have your tasks from start to end, you can also incorporate other actions and requirements for different types of transitions.
+Additionally, Jira includes a customizable workflow process on a per-project basis; Redmine does not.

-- In-depth reporting – With Redmine you’re very limited on the reports that you can pull for issues and projects.
-Jira gives you in-depth reporting, charting, and graphing, with the choice of running reports on one project, multiple projects, or all projects.
+- In-depth reporting – With Redmine, there are limited reporting capabilities.
+Jira, however, gives you in-depth reporting, charting, and graphing, with the choice of running reports on one project, multiple, or all projects.

-- Strong online help community – Because Redmine’s online help community is so limited, you’re often left hanging in the dark, trying to figure things out by yourself.
+- Strong online community – Because of Redmine’s limited online help community, you’re often left in the dark, trying to figure things out by yourself.
 With the strong, global Atlassian community, you have access to expert support and extensive issue documentation, making it easier to answer your Jira-related questions.

-- Robust add-on marketplace – Redmine doesn’t even have a marketplace per se, and a very limited choice of add-ons is available.
-Atlassian has a strong add-on marketplace, with many options available that can extend Jira’s usefulness to your organization.
+- Robust add-on marketplace – Redmine doesn't even have a marketplace, and there are limited add-ons available.
+Atlassian has a strong add-on marketplace, offering many ways to extend Jira's usefulness for your organization.

-One major hurdle you should handle before any migration is the user base inside Redmine.
-If your Jira instance is not a fresh and empty install or if the Active Directory (AD) connection you plan to use for Jira is not the same as the one used for Redmine, you will need to take extra care reviewing the users.
-If both Jira and Redmine have identical user base and email addresses, you are in luck!
+One major hurdle you should handle before any migration process is the user base inside Redmine.
+If your Jira instance isn’t new or if the Active Directory (AD) connection you plan to use for Jira isn’t the same as the one used for Redmine, you will need to carefully review the users.
+If both Jira and Redmine have identical user bases and email addresses, you are in luck!
 But, in most cases, you will need to do a little user mapping.
 For example, if you are using different AD connections for Jira and Redmine, you will need to plan a method to bring all users and their associated data over successfully.

-It’s safe practice to evaluate both sets of users from Jira and Redmine.
-You should determine if all users need to be imported as is.
-If you are just importing all users as is into Jira, you can skip past the user mapping section.
-But if you are going to sync users from Redmine to their respective Jira user accounts and either the user names and/or email addresses of the users differ between systems, you will need to work on first setting up a 1-to-1 mapping of the users.
-This can be a little time-consuming, but very necessary.
+It’s a safe practice to evaluate both sets of users from Jira and Redmine.
+If you are just importing users as is into Jira Cloud, you can skip the user mapping section.
+But if you are going to sync users from Redmine to their respective Jira user accounts and either the usernames and/or email addresses of the users differ between systems, you will need to work on first setting up a 1-to-1 mapping of the users.
+This is time-consuming, but very necessary.
 After you have your mapping set up, you can use that information to update the users as needed.
-It is best to get the users in sync before the import is performed.
-This will require some scripts to update all users in Redmine and their associated data.
+It is best to sync users before the import is performed, which requires some scripts to update all users in Redmine and their associated data.

 - Users who have interacted in Redmine will be created as active accounts in Jira.

-- Users who have not interacted in Redmine will be placed into a group called “Redmine-import unused-users” and deactivated.
+- Users who have not interacted in Redmine are placed into a group called “Redmine-import unused-users” and deactivated.

 - Passwords are not imported.
-Imported Redmine users will need to have their passwords emailed to them the first time they log in to Jira.
+Imported Redmine users need to have their passwords emailed to them the first time they log in to Jira Cloud.